-Photo from Flickr user Kathleen Tyler Conklin under Creative Commons for Attribution.
+(Photo by Flickr user Kathleen Tyler Conklin, used under a Creative Commons license)

 One year is about to end as we welcome another.
 What was happening in Baltimore’s tech community over the last year?